Dropsource/monarch_site/README.md

 ## Deployment

-We use render.com to host the monarch_site.
+We use render.com to host the production monarch_site.
+The production site deploys the contents of the master branch.
 Ask someone in the team for the contents of the `.deploy_hook` file.
 Then run:
 ```
 bash deploy.bash
 ```

+We also have a dev site on render.com which deploys from the dev branch.
+Make sure you are using the deploy hook for the site you want to deploy to.